 Changes to the project can be applied and easily inserted into the project plan and SOLIDWORKS Manage will automatically adjust the schedule according to additional stages.
 Additional tasks can be issued as well, and users can track time on each stage.
 When users complete their work, the project progress is automatically updated, giving a good overview of the status of a project and what is required for completion.

 With SOLIDWORKS Manage building upon an existing PDM system, Project Management becomes easier because product design is incorporated into the existing system.
 Tasks can be assigned for part creation, change orders or analysis and CAD users can perform the necessary action through the SOLIDWORKS Manage interface or with SOLIDWORKS PDM via the Manage Add-in.

 Solution for Process and Item Management

 When changes are required within a project, SOLIDWORKS Manage provides highly configurable process workflows.
 Just like SOLIDWORKS PDM, tracking changes and the revision history of the project is made easy.
-With SOLIDWORKS Manage, no excel is needed or a siloed project management application(s).
+With SOLIDWORKS Manage, no Excel or siloed project management applications are needed.
 Records are created for each process, and references can be attached to the process such as redlines, Change Order documentation, or the CAD files themselves.

 Processes work very similarly to SOLIDWORKS PDM workflows; however, a process is generated for a record, and items can be added to the record from multiple sources.
 In the case of an Engineering Change Order (ECO), the ECO record can be created, then affected files can be referenced.
 The process goes through a workflow, and during the review stage, a specified team can confirm that the changes are required and proceed.
 Approvers can be set by the stage or added dynamically as the record proceeds through the process.